 Read and reply

-The most common way emails get overlooked is when their intended recipient reads them without replying on the spot.
+The most common way emails get overlooked is when their intended recipient reads them without relying on the spot.
 Correspondence that has been marked as read will easily blend in with the other emails you have already replied to, and when receiving numerous messages a day it’s very likely that you will not remember which emails you have yet to address until it’s too late.

 Don’t ignore mail